vpzed/Destiny2-API-Info-wiki/API-Introduction-Part-3-Manifest.md

     SELECT json FROM DestinyRaceDefinition WHERE id = -1491684358;

-For some additional code examples see the DestinyDevs Wiki [here](http://destinydevs.github.io/BungieNetPlatform/docs/Manifest).
+NOTE:  For some additional code examples see the DestinyDevs Wiki [here](http://destinydevs.github.io/BungieNetPlatform/docs/Manifest).
 This is for the D1 manifest but the same concepts apply.

 Another way to query the manifest is the use the SQLite JSON extensions.
 This allows you to query the json column directly and bypass the use of the id column and the conversions it entails.